GoldenbergLab/r-project-template/README.md

 ## Purpose

 The goal of this project is to centralize and make more efficient the process of analyzing data.
 To do this, we have created a data-to-analysis pipeline that is easy to replicate and follow across many different projects.
-Use repository structure to process your files and analyze them.
+Use repository (folder) structure to process your files and analyze them.

 This template will instruct you how to: